franzbecker/gradle-lombok/README.md

 		args "--help"
 	}

-The class path for the `JavaExec` task includes, by default, the dependencies of the `compile` and `lombok` configurations only.
+The class path for the `DelombokTask` includes, by default, the dependencies of the `compile` and `lombok` configurations only.